 My first trip to this place was three years ago on my way to a semester abroad in Australia.
 Back then our local surf guide was a guy named Oto.
 He came to Kuta Lombok to pick us up every morning and brought us to his boat in Gerupuk, and out to the surf spots.
 It felt like the perfect surf adventure!
 While we were surfing he was sitting in the boat taking pictures with my camera and yelling out instructions on where to paddle.
 He asked if he could buy my camera, but I said I needed it for my travels in Australia.
 I promised myself I would come back to this place.

-Since I moved to Indonesia last year I’ve been visiting Gerupuk quite often.
-I am so happy about having a place like this within reach for a weekend getaway.
-Oto is still there, and now he has his own Canon DSLR with a big ass lens.
+Since I moved to Indonesia in 2015 I’ve been visiting Gerupuk quite often.
+I am so happy about having this place within reach for a weekend getaway.
+Oto is still there, and now he has his own Canon DSLR with a big ass lens (that I sold him).
 He goes out with his boat almost every day to take surf pictures, and that’s his business.
 He takes great pictures (link to his Facebook page).

 Here is a collection of paired pictures taken in Gerupuk Bay.
-The top one in each pair was taken in 2013 by me or Oto with my camera, and the bottom one in each pair was taken last weekend (2016) by Oto and his camera or me and my drone.
+The top one in each pair was taken in 2013 by me or Oto with my camera, and the bottom one in each pair was taken during a weekend in 2016 by Oto and his camera or me and my drone.

 The view of the bay:

 The south coast of Lombok is absolutely beautiful.
 It’s been a raw and undeveloped tourist spot for a long time, but now it’s starting to develop fast.
 The area is one of 10 areas in the country the Indonesian government wants to develop for mass tourism.
+Go before it’s too late!
 (Top: 2013 view from Sea Monkey (now called Chillout cafe and homestay) in Gerupuk Village.
 Bottom: 2016 view over the village.)

 Going surfing here is a mini adventure every time.
 You have to take a small wooden boat out to the surf spots, which are all located inside a big beautiful bay.
 The combination of great surf, beautiful surroundings, and charming locals make it a great surf experience.
 This is also the reason why people come in from all over the world.
-This is not a secret spot!
+This is not a secret spot anymore, and it gets very crowded!

 (Top: 2013 GoPro pre-surf-stoke selfie.
 Bottom: 2016 drone selfie, still stoked.)